-During my term as Youth Mayor it has created a starting process with the youth, allowing for a constructive and open voice in the community.
+In this last year being nominated Youth Mayor has created a starting process with the youth, allowing for a constructive and open voice in the community.

 It has also been a year of ground laying between the council and the young people as a joint effort to support improving our town through a relationship of mutual respect and positive collaboration.
 This is shown through various initiatives such as the gala dinner where we aimed to create a dialogue that was continued.